Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 # del student["height"]         # KeyError - key doesn't exist
 print(student)                  # {"name": "Alice", "age": 20, "major": "CS"}
 ```
-**Explanation:** The `del` statement permanently removes a key-value pair from the dictionary.
+ The `del` statement permanently removes a key-value pair from the dictionary.
 If the key doesn't exist, it raises a KeyError.

 **pop() method:**
 ```python